What Has The Last Year Done To Our Bodies?

 Some months ago, my friend and I began sharing images that have become known as Our Agonies.
 We documented our letting-ourselves-go outfits: tracksuit bottoms tucked into socks and Crocs; fleeces; holey jumpers.
 Then we zoomed in.
 "Look at my eye bags" became "Behold my dandruff" or "Look at my sad, bloated stomach" or "Gaze upon the parched earth of my eczema-y hands".
 In the foreground, medicated shampoo, IBS medication and tubes of squeezed-to-death hydrocortisone cream sit by the bathroom mirror.
 They go unmentioned.

 For us, this is catharsis.
 Some people may be thriving.
-But who, deep in lockdown, doesn't look in the mirror and see the imprint of this last year somewhere on their body?
+But who, three lockdowns deep, doesn't look in the mirror and see the imprint of this last year somewhere on their body?
 Weight gain or loss, deteriorating eyesight, sore backs, headaches, disrupted menstrual cycles, digestive issues, thinning or greying hair and skin conditions are just some of the ways our bodies tell the story of this pandemic; the pervasive stress, the ennui, the total rupturing of our normal routines.

 Advertisement